 - 1 tablespoon vegetable oil

 - 4 large eggs

-Give the chopped herbs to the rice together with the salt, pepper and the juice of 1 of the limes.
+- Add chopped herbs, salt, pepper, and the juice of 1 of the limes.

-Serve the gallo pinto with lime wedges and a fried egg on top.
+- Serve the rice with lime wedges and a fried egg on top.

-Note 2: The Worcestershire sauce is a substitute for the Lizano salsa, which is typically used for making Costa Rican gallo pinto.
+- The Worcestershire sauce is a substitute for the Lizano salsa, which is typically used for making Costa Rican Gallo Pinto.
 If you have access to it, use it instead, according to taste.